DerGuru/The-Resonant/New Chapters/00 Prologue/Prologue-03_The_Ritual.md

 Marla's timeline was wrong.
 They didn't have forty hours.

-They had days.
+They had a day.
 Perhaps less.

 The cage was already breaking.

-And the it—fragmented, damaged, but conscious—was searching for a way out.
+And it—fragmented, damaged, but conscious—was searching for a way out.

 Searching for someone compatible enough to help her survive.